Valkyr001/PythonProjects/pwm/readme.txt

 pwm (password manager) is a python script capable of encryption, hashing, storing, and analyzing of user-supplied passwords.

 ip.py (insecure phrases) is a custom import for pwm that contains a list of insecure phrases for passwords (password, password123, etc).
-The password strength check module of PWM will compare the supplied password against the database.
+The password strength check module of PWM will compare the supplied password against the database. (hopefully outsourcing this to an API if i can find one)

-Encryption Module: Incomplete
-Hashing Module: Complete
-Storage Module: Complete
-Analyzing Module: Complete
+This script also uses the HaveIBeenPwned API to compared the password against data breaches.